 Frogs like to hide in dark and cool places when they are not lounging in the water.
 If there are tall grass patches and plants around your pool, that is a spot frogs may want to hide in.

-It is important to keep your lawn trim and mow it often to prevent frogs and other creatures from getting too comfortable in the tufts.
+It is important to keep your lawn trimmed and mow it often to prevent frogs and other creatures from getting too comfortable in the tufts.
 If you notice that the grass is becoming slightly thick, you should trim it in the next two or three days.

 Change the Water

 Whenever you clean the pool, it is important to change the water if possible.
-Changing the water will also keep the water moving and allow the pool to have freshwater more often.
+Changing the water will also keep the water moving and allow the pool to have fresh water more often.

 But other than the herculean task of emptying your pool out and filling it again, you can also start your pump for a few hours so the water keeps moving.
 If you can afford to install a water feature like a fountain, this is one of the best and most effective ways of keeping the water running.